-3 State-Space Reduction Using Semi-Separatrices
+4 State-Space Reduction Using Semi-separatrices

 Semi-separatrices partition the state space into two parts3 - once one crosses such a border, all states outside the region can be ignored.
 We present a technique, which, given an SPDI and a reachability question, enables us to discard portions of the state space based on this information.
-The approach is based on identifying inert states (edges in the SPDI) which cannot play a role in the reachability analysis.
+The approach is based on identifying inert states (edges in the SPDI) not playing a role in the reachability analysis.

-Definition 8.
-Given an SPDI S, a set of semi-separatrices $\Gamma \subseteq \mathsf{Sep}$, a source edge e0 and a destination edge e1, an edge e is said to be inert if it lies outside a semi-separatrix inside which lies e0, or it lies inside a semi-separatrix outside which lies e1:
+Definition 2.
+Given an SPDI S, a semi-separatrix $\gamma \in \mathsf{Sep}$, a source edge e0 and a destination edge e1, an edge e is said to be inert if it lies outside the semi-separatrix while e0 lies inside, or it lies inside, while e1 lies outside: